-Tax Secrets: Estate plan needs a second opinion
+Tax Secrets: Does your estate plan need a second opinion?

 Sorry, you do not get a second chance to do your estate tax plan.
 Wrong plan, wrong strategy or missed opportunities available under the law will cost your family dearly after you go to heaven.